 The decision must be put in writing to the parent/s, and agencies as well as communicated to them verbally.

 The conference should use the same decision-making process to reach a judgement for when a protection plan is no longer needed.
 This includes situations where other multi-agency planning might need to replace a protection plan.

 A child may no longer need a protection plan if:

 - A review conference judges that the child is no longer likely to suffer significant harm and no longer requires safeguarding by means of a child protection plan;

 - The child has moved permanently to another local authority when a protection plan can only cease after the receiving authority has convened a transfer child protection conference and confirmed in writing responsibility for case management;

-It is permissible for the Child Protection Conference chair to agree the discontinuing of a child protection plan without the need to convene a Child Protection Review Conference only when:
+It is permissible for the Child Protection manager to agree the discontinuing of a child protection plan without the need to convene a Child Protection Review Conference only when:

 - One or other of the latter two criteria in the paragraph above are satisfied; and